gvwilson/thirdbit/src/fiction/madica/index.md

 At first nothing happened when she clicked the ELF's head into place, but then her eyes flickered and came to life.
 "Mummy?" the ELF asked.

 Madica shook her head.
 "I'm sorry.
 I'm not your mummy.
-I don't---" She swallowed.
+I don't—" She swallowed.
 "I don't know where your mummy is."

 The whiskered ELF started to cry.
 "I want to go home…"